deneb-viz/deneb-viz.github.io/docs/deeper-concepts/pattern-fills.md

 Default patterns also have a modifier suffix that can be added to reduce the intensity of the stroke from `black (#000000)` to a softer color.
 These are in intervals of 10, from `10` to `90`, and also at the 1st and 3rd quartiles (`25` and `75`).

-So, for our above example, if we wish to reduce the stroke intensity down to 30%, we can use `url(#diagonal-stripe-1-30)`, e.g.:
+So, for our above example, if we wish to reduce the stroke intensity down to 30%, we can use `url(#diagonal-stripe-1-30)`:

 ```json highlight={13} showLineNumbers
 {